 I knew Skye when his eyes were sapphire blue — before they became green.
 His eyes were both amazing and amazed.
 That was long ago in a place across a stretch of the Salish Sea.
 I always hoped to meet the man the child I knew became.
 Maybe, some day, I will hear his music and think ‘aaah… that’s you!’
 Skye, his mother and sister will always be dear to me.

-I, too, am thankful that Skye entrusted you with his musical secrets – and thankful to you for sharing this tribute.
+I, too, am thankful to you for sharing this tribute.
 I never met him, but I wish I had.
 His mother is a dear friend of mine.

 Thanks so much for noticing Skye’s Talent.He was also a great boxer,poet,and writer.I look forward to hearing more of his material, yet unreleased.Ham is sorely missed and i find myself still looking for him on Granville st.Thankyou.